lukasz-stepien-dev/JS-objects-learning/README.md

 Write an expression using `Object.keys()` to extract the keys (i.e., property names) from the `triangle` object

 # 📚 Functions at Runtime

+## 📑 First-Class Functions

+### ⭐️ Ex.
+1

+Declare a function named `higherOrderFunction` that takes no arguments, and returns an anonymous function.

+The returned function itself takes no arguments as well, and simply returns the number 8.

+## 📑 Callbacks

+### ⭐️ Ex.
+2

+Using the musicData array and map():
+- Return a string for each item in the array in the following format:
+    <album-name> by <artist> sold <sales> copies
+- Store the returned data in a new albumSalesStrings variable
+Note:
+- Do not delete the musicData variable
+- Do not alter any of the musicData content
+- Do not format the sales number; leave it as a long string of digits